marconetto/azadventures/chapter7/README.md

   - /bin/bash -c '/usr/local/bin/waitprovisioning.sh && /usr/local/bin/myhpcworkerprocess'
 ```

-In this examples, cloud-init will run every time the VM is provisioned and not
+In this example, cloud-init will run this code only once---when the VM is
-in every boot once it is provisioned.
+provisioned and not in every boot once it is provisioned.

 If one wants to use cloud-init to add the trigger of the worker node in every
 boot, add a script in ``/var/lib/cloud/scripts/per-boot`` that waits for the